connor-cliff/Spotify_Analysis/README.md

 # Introduction
-Exploring music popularity and artist impact using a large scale music dataset spanning multiple decades.
+Exploring music popularity and artist impact using a large scale music dataset spanning across multiple decades.
 This project focuses on identifying influential artists, understanding popularity trends over time, and analysing factors that contribute to a track’s success.

 ## Quick links
 The data used in this project is from: [Spotify Global Music Dataset](https://www.kaggle.com/datasets/wardabilal/spotify-global-music-dataset-20092025?resource=download)